TIP OF THE DAY

 when sound can be the enemy

-Have you ever come back to edit a video or audio story and found a strange noise running under your pictures or sound?
+Springtime in Washington DC - I'm recording an audio interview outdoors near a park.
+Apart from the sounds of the birds, and the occasional distant aircraft, there's a strange whirring noise from the trees.
+It's the emergence of the Secadas - and boy does it sound strange.
+Have you ever come back to edit a video or audio story and found a strange noise running in your sound?
 We've all done it.
 You did an interview, the interviewee was clear, but what's that buzzing sound?

 It is easy to miss ambient sound if you're focusing on the task ahead, but your microphones will hear everything.

-BEFORE YOU START, ask everyone in the room to stay silent for at least twenty seconds.
-Listen for noise from the air conditioning, buzzing overhead lights, electrical appliances, even your own camera connections .
-You can spend so much time worrying about the pictures that you don't notice the intrusive noise.
-So make sound your friend, not your enemy, by paying attention to it.
+SO BEFORE YOU START, ask everyone present to stay silent for at least twenty seconds.
+Indoors, listen for noise from the air conditioning, buzzing overhead lights, electrical appliances, even your own camera connections .
+Outdoors, unusual sounds unfamiliar to the audience.
+Sometimes these can be explained in commentary: "The sound you hear is a helicopter landing in the distance as I'm joined by Joe Jones to talk about........"
+But sometimes not.
+With video, you can spend so much time worrying about the pictures that you don't notice the intrusive noise.
+So make sound your friend, not your enemy, by paying attention to it before you begin.

 A GREAT FACE FOR VIDEO